edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 You have two options:
 * Use MiniConstellation to automatically deploy a two-node cluster.
 * For more fine-grained control, create the cluster using the QEMU provider.
+Both options use virtualization to create a local cluster with control-plane nodes and worker nodes.
+They **don't** require hardware with Confidential VM (CVM) support.
+For attestation, they currently use a software-based vTPM provided by KVM/QEMU.

 ## Prerequisites